 Travel Guarantee Deposit and Consumer Protection

-When you book a tour with BKWine AB your peace of mind is guaranteed thanks to our travel guarantee deposit.
+When you book a tour with BKWine AB your peace of mind is guaranteed thanks to, among other things, our travel guarantee deposit.

 Special rules apply within the EU to organisers of package tours.
 “Package tours” are travel services that contain more than one service, such as transport and accommodation.
 BKWine’s wine tours are thus package tours.